Piper cubeba: History

 The Book of One Thousand and One Nights, compiled in the 9th century, mentions cubeb as a remedy for infertility, showing it was already used by Arabs for medicinal purposes.
 Cubeb was introduced to Arabic cuisine around the 10th century.
 The Travels of Marco Polo, written in late 13th century, describes Java as a producer of cubeb, along with other valuable spices.

 In the 14th century, cubeb was imported into Europe from the Grain Coast, under the name of pepper, by merchants of Rouen and Lippe.
 Cubeb eventually came to be thought of as repulsive to demons by the people of Europe.
-Ludovico Maria Sinistrari, a Catholic priest who wrote about methods of exorcism in the late 17th century, includes cubeb as an ingredient in an incense to ward off an incubus.
+Ludovico Maria Sinistrari, a Roman Catholic priest who wrote about methods of exorcism in the late 17th century, includes cubeb as an ingredient in an incense to ward off an incubus.

 After the prohibition of its sale in Portugal in 1640, culinary use of cubeb decreased dramatically in Europe, and only its medicinal application continued to the 19th century.
 In the early 20th century, cubeb was regularly shipped from Indonesia to Europe and the United States.
 The trade gradually diminished to an average of 135 t annually, and practically ceased after 1940.

 Chemistry

 The dried cubeb berries contain essential oil comprising monoterpenes (sabinene 50%, α-thujene, and carene) and sesquiterpenes (caryophyllene, copaene, α- and β-cubebene, δ-cadinene, germacrene), the oxides 1,4- and 1,8-cineole and the alcohol cubebol.

 About 15% of a volatile oil is obtained by distilling cubeb with water.
 Cubebene, the liquid portion, has the formula C15H24 and comes in two forms, α- and β-.
 They differ only in the position of the alkene moiety, with the double-bond being endocyclic (part of the five-membered ring) in α-cubebene, as shown, but exocyclic in β-cubebene.
 It is a pale green viscous liquid with a warm woody, slightly camphoraceous odor.
 After rectification with water, or on keeping, this deposits rhombic crystals of camphor of cubeb.

-Cubebin (C20H20O6) is a crystalline substance existing in cubeb, discovered by Eugène Soubeiran and Hyacinthe Capitaine in 1839.
-It may be prepared from cubebene, or from the pulp left after the distillation of the oil.
-The drug, along with gum, fatty oils, and malates of magnesium and calcium, contains also about 1% of cubebic acid, and about 6% of a resin.
-The dose of the fruit is 30 to 60 grains, and the British Pharmacopoeia contains a tincture with a dose of 4 to 1 dram.
+Cubebin (C20H20O6) is a crystalline organic compound isolated from cubeb oilcake, and can be chemically synthesized from cubebene.
+It was discovered by Eugène Soubeiran and Hyacinthe Capitaine in 1839, and irritates the mucous membranes.

 Uses

 History in folk medicine

+Physicians in the Islamic Golden Age distilled "water of al butm" (turpentine) from a mixture of herbal products, including cubeb.